Barend Beekhuizen

 Canada

-My main interest is the development of computational models that shed light on word meaning.
-My primary focus is on the ways in which languages vary in the way they categorize the world with their words, how this variation can inform us about the mental representation of categories, and how such categories are used in discourse.
-In my research, I use translated and non-translated cross-linguistic corpus data, as well as spontaneously produced data, such as conversation spoken language and social media corpora.
+Barend is a computational linguist with an interest in developing computational models of word meaning.
+His primary focus is on the ways in which languages vary in the way they categorize the world with their words, how this variation can inform us about the mental representation of categories, and how such categories are used in discourse.
+In his research, he uses translated and non-translated cross-linguistic corpus data, as well spontaneously produced data, such as conversational spoken language and social media corpora.

 Education